HydrosPlays/ultrarumbleguide/pages/infopedia/character-conditions.md

     <img src="https://raw.githubusercontent.com/HydrosPlays/ultrarumbleguide/refs/heads/main/images/icon_poison.png" width="380" />
 </p>

 Poison is the Poison Mist's signature effect.
 To most players this wouldn't even be considered a condition per se, but in the game files they are one.
-Poison damage increases with a match's phase, dealing more damage as the match progresses.
+Poison damage increases with a match's phase (and further increases if you stay inside of it for over 10 seconds without coming back), dealing more damage as the match progresses.
+It also blocks HP healing from certain sources such as Support Nejire's beta, Technical Shigaraki's gamma and the Revenge Support special tune.
 The name of this condition in the files is "PoizonMist", get used to seeing typos in the variable names.

 Condition Data:
 - Internal Name: <a style="color: orange !important;">PoizonMist</a><br>